sftcd/witidtm/README.md

 - Tuesday 1000-1050, Lloyd building, Lloyd 1.07
 - Thursday 1600-1750, Lloyd building, Lloyd 1.07

-We have labs in ORI LG36 on Thursday 19th and 26th September instead of lectures.
+We have labs in ORI LG36 on Thursday 25th September and Thursday 2nd October instead of lectures.
 [Here's](lectures/2022-2023/map-2-lg36.png) a map of TCD showing where to find LG36, and [here's](lectures/2022-2023/oriLG.png) a diagram showing where the door is (it's non-obvious:-).

-We'll do an [online "office hour" session on Monday's at 1100](https://eu.bbcollab.com/guest/abf3f30e4250441fb55d44cdb63a678a), just drop in to the "office hour" blackboard session, and chat as you want.
+If at any time you'd like to chat with someone (me:-) about the module, just send an email and we can arrange to meet in person or online.

 ## Materials

-Lecture content will accumulate [here](./lectures/2024-2025/) as we go.
+Lecture content will accumulate [here](./lectures/2025-2026/) as we go.
 Be aware that the content will change, even sometimes at the last minute!

 You can look at the materials from previous years [below](#oldlectureslides) or